 What our architecture may lack in a set style and goals is compensated in its ability to harness flows of energy and information in its various transitions.
 By treating our architecture as a homogenous system we give it the potential for infinite personalization based on control over specific spatial parameters.
-These parameters will define processes and reasons for change in architecture rather than finite and ultimately outdated states.
+These parameters will define processes and reasons for a change in architecture rather than finite and ultimately outdated states.

 Once again, performing as a structural joint, the SMP is cut into a hexagonal shape and placed at these intersections of the pattern’s mountains and valleys.
 Apart from these SMP nodes, the rest of the folds are replaced by regular hinges, which act in tandem with the position of the panels around them

 In the first prototype at 1:3 scale, we attach the hexagonal joint directly to the frames.
-Folding the entire pattern from a flat state proved to be difficult, however once in place the geometry was quite responsive to our needs.
+Folding the entire pattern from a flat state proved to be difficult, however once in place, the geometry was quite responsive to our needs.
 By heating the majority of the prototype and bringing the joints to a soft state we were able to successfully actuate growth in areas we wanted from inflating balloons underneath.
-The balloons fill out and push the geometry into place, and after cooling and removal of the balloon, the shape holds its new form.
+The balloons fill out and push the geometry into place, and after the cooling and removal of the balloon, the shape holds its new form.
 The concept of inflating through from underneath a real scale structure may seem difficult but it could be feasible with a system similar to that used in building binishell domes, albeit easily transportable.

 The second final prototype is an attempt to push the concept to a functioning 1:1 scale, shown with a cluster of 7 units.
 The key design feature in this prototype is the introduction of a buffering wedge in between the SMP joint and the triangulated panel.
-The wedge’s function is two-fold: 1) firstly it acts to take most of the shape memory property of the material, as a result the SMP is in its original flat memory state when the component is at its most closed and acute angle.
+The wedge’s function is two-fold: 1) firstly it acts to take most of the shape memory property of the material, as a result, the SMP is in its original flat memory state when the component is at its most closed an acute angle.
 This means that reversion to the original closed triangulation state is embedded within the material system.
 While our SMP is not the optimum one, and we would have liked to cast it, it allows for this property to be taken advantage of with an SMP that is even more responsive.
-2) Secondly the wedge introduces physical constraints in the opening/closing of the modules as when it reaches to furthermost open state the wedges push against each other and limit any further movement.
+2) Secondly, the wedge introduces physical constraints in the opening/closing of the modules as when it reaches to furthermost open state the wedges push against each other and limit any further movement.

-In our prototype the heating is applied uniformly across through a parallel circuit connected to the embedded heat wires, which worked well, however we propose a much more advanced system for the vision of the component in the grander scheme.
-We envision each triangulated component to be a self-containing unit, housing a small battery and wirelessly controlled microcontroller housed in an electronics component attached to the underside of the panel, which are powered by the solar fabric embedded in the equilateral triangles surrounding the middle component.
-In this way we create a self-sustaining unit that can be controlled individually and remotely, without any need for wiring between units.
-Given that the it is the chosen assemblage of units that determined the original form and scale, one is free to design any desired grouping of components.
+In our prototype the heating is applied uniformly across through a parallel circuit connected to the embedded heat wires, which worked well, however, we propose a much more advanced system for the vision of the component in the grander scheme.
+We envision each triangulated component to be a self-containing unit, housing a small battery and wirelessly controlled microcontroller housed in an electronic component attached to the underside of the panel, which are powered by the solar fabric embedded in the equilateral triangles surrounding the middle component.
+In this way, we create a self-sustaining unit that can be controlled individually and remotely, without any need for wiring between units.
+Given that it is the chosen assemblage of units that determined the original form and scale, one is free to design any desired grouping of components.
 Micro energy production occurs at every node of the structure and each local release of energy through heating of the SMP with heat wires informs the global deformation of the structure.

 The actuation for the deformations is achieved through the force of pulling by many octocopter drones.
 Why drones?
-They are the perfect mobile scaffolding system and represent a new breed of artificial intelligence that can both be pre-programed or have the ability to learn based on specific parameters or act in a swarm fashion.
-From a flat position where the entire structure is heated the drones pull at specific points and raise the structure into the desired place, upon which holding until the SMP cools, at which point the new form is held.
+They are the perfect mobile scaffolding system and represent a new breed of artificial intelligence that can both be pre-programmed or have the ability to learn based on specific parameters or act in a swarm fashion.
+From a flat position where the entire structure is heated, the drones pull at specific points and raise the structure into the desired place, upon which holding until the SMP cools, at which point the new form is held.
 The drone, either controlled by human or responding to specific environmental parameters, is also able to communicate with the microcontroller of each unit that is to be heated, establishing a communication between local nodes and global intentions.
 This process can be repeated indefinitely, as the structure is able to respond to a given environment or user’s preferences for various spatial configurations, a never-ending transformable multi-purpose space.
 These transitions, whether they are ongoing, or frozen in a specific time or setting, define the evolving personality of our new built environment.